Controlling Markovianity with Chiral Giant Atoms

-Our result can be condensed in the following sentence: the chirality of a giant atom controls its Markovianity.
-Remarkably, when the phase difference between the couplings is exactly $\pi/2$, Markovianity is achieved irrespectively of any time delay.
-This implies that such a chiral giant atom undergoes spontaneous emission even when the coupling points are significantly far apart, and therefore when reabsorption would occur in the non-chiral case.
-Despite the atom being \textit{giant}, in the sense that a non-Markovian behavior is expected, it behaves as if it were \textit{small}.
+\textit{Result.---} Our result can be condensed in the following sentence: the chirality of a giant atom controls its Markovianity.
+Remarkably, Markovianity can be achieved irrespectively of any time delay.
+This implies that such a chiral giant atom undergoes spontaneous emission even when the coupling points are significantly far apart, when reabsorption would occur in the non-chiral case.
+Despite the atom being \textit{giant}, in the sense that a non-Markovian behavior is expected, it behaves as if it were \textit{small} (\textit{i.e.}, single-legged).
 Thus, we argue in favor of the \textit{non-locality of the couplings} as a defining feature of giant atoms.

-We derive this result through the analytic calculation of the exact atomic dynamics and further check it through the Lindblad master equation.
+We derive this result through the analytic calculation of the atomic dynamics and further check it through the Lindblad master equation.
 We then provide two mechanisms for this phenomenon, based on an interference argument and on a collision model picture \cite{ciccarello_quantum_2022, Ciccarello_qmetro, CilluffoPRRes2020}.